Department of Teacher Education

 RDG 4304 Reading and Language Arts

 Informs teacher candidates of the principles and processes of reading and the other language arts in order to develop literacy instruction that is developmentally appropriate.
 Provides experience in utilizing a variety of instructional and evaluative approaches which respect the diversity and individuality of each student and reflect responsive instruction.
-PR: Pre-admission to the Teacher Education Program.
+15 hour literacy practicum required.
+PR: Admission to the Teacher Education Program.

 RDG 4314 Content Reading and Assessment

 Study of the principles, techniques, and processes of literacy instruction needed for elementary/middle school students to be independent, strategic learners in the content areas.
 Emphasizes the application of principles and practices and the implementation of formative assessment during the tutorial clinic portion of the course.
 PR: Grade of C or better in RDG 4304 and admission to the Teacher Education Program.